 Remember, for safety reasons, you won’t be allowed on the vehicle deck during the voyage.
 Please ensure you grab an overnight bag and any medication to take with you.

-For more information on boarding Spirit of Tasmania with a vehicle at our Melbourne terminal, you can watch our boarding video.
+Detailed information on boarding Spirit of Tasmania with a vehicle:

 Parking at the Melbourne terminal (Station Pier)